ufsccosmos/PSFGAN-GaMPEN/README.md

 In `config.py`:
 - `learning_rate`: (just for creating corresponding folder names) this should be `0.00005`, `0.000015`, `0.00002`, `0.000008` or `0.000008` for the `low`, `mid`, `high`, `extra`, or `extreme` redshift bin, respectively
 - `attention_parameter`: `0.05` (just for creating corresponding folder names)
-- `model_path`: `'{location of the trained PSFGAN model in the redshift bin of interest}'` (you can download our trained `PSFGAN` models in each of the five redshift bins & filters from this [Google Drive](https://drive.google.com/drive/folders/1cSxARao_UVPG9RlhYYjp-LvRQOWgA3DB?usp=sharing)) this should point to the .ckpt file
+- `model_path`: `'{location of the trained PSFGAN model in the redshift bin of interest}'` (you can download our trained `PSFGAN` model in each of the five redshift bins & filters from this [Google Drive](https://drive.google.com/drive/folders/1cSxARao_UVPG9RlhYYjp-LvRQOWgA3DB?usp=sharing)) this should point to the .ckpt file
 - `beta1`: `0.5`
 - `L1_lambda`: `100`
 - `sum_lambda`: `0`